 No matter how easy it is to pass the SPAM filters, we strongly recommend that you add alt texts to images.
 First, out of email accessibility reasons.
 Second, if they get blocked by email clients, recipients will still have an idea of what the message is all about.
 Try to make alt texts as clear as possible.

 Conclusion: emails without Alt text do get delivered to Incoming.
 But that could be just luck :).
 Besides, we need to add Alt text to images for other email clients and for accessibility.

 At the end of the visible part of an email, it offers to “view entire message”.

-➢ and then just with the right-click just check the file properties.
+and then with the right-click just check file properties.

-File properties said that this one is 65 kB.
+File properties said that this Gmail HTML email template is 65 kB.
 I have verified this information with a few applications, including mail-tester.com.
 They all confirmed that file weight.

 Totally false in case you use Gmail without any add-ons like Gmail Mail Merge.
-All you have to do is go to your settings, find the “Undo Send” and choose the time: 5, 10, 20 or 30 seconds.
+All you have to do is go to your settings.

 I tried to apply this trick to my mass emails and it worked.